 - PBH&HH has not altered our operations but are conducting screenings according to the recommendations of the Center for Disease Control and Prevention (CDC).

-- Pemi-Bakers’ Mask and Protection Policy states that all staff members shall wear non-fit tested KN95/N95 masks when in the office, in meeting off site, at any PBH&HH functions, when within 6 feet of other staff members, and when in patients’ homes.
+- Pemi-Bakers’ Mask and Protection Policy states that all staff members shall wear non-fit tested KN95/N95 masks when in patients’ homes.
 Staff are self-assessing daily and when working with known or suspected COVID cases wearing full PPE (fit-tested N95 masks, gown, gloves, eye protection and booties).

 - All staff must be fully vaccinated against COVID-19, with allowable exemptions.

 As members of your local community, we strive to act in the best interests of patient, employee, and community by complying with CDC guidelines and taking precautions as necessary.
 We have assembled the following resources to help you stay informed and protect yourself, with additional links at the bottom of this page: